-The literature search for this systematic review includes searches from MEDLINE, PubMed, Embase, and the Cochrane library from January 2000 through November 2014.
+The literature search for this systematic review included searches of MEDLINE, PubMed, Embase, and the Cochrane library from January 2000 through July 2015.
 We worked with a medical librarian to develop our search strategy (Appendix A).
 The literature search results were managed using version X7.1 of EndNote ® (Thomason Reuters, New York, NY).

 To ensure the comprehensiveness of our retrieval strategy, we reviewed the reference lists of included studies and relevant systematic reviews to identify relevant articles that were published before the timeframe or not identified in our literature searches.
-We also supplemented our database searches with suggestions from experts, searched the grey literature for relevant reports related to adjunctive screening of women with dense breasts and reviewed their references, and searched Clinicaltrials.gov to identify relevant ongoing trials (Appendix B).
+We also supplemented our database searches with suggestions from experts, and searched the grey literature for relevant reports related to supplemental screening of women with dense breasts.
+We reviewed their references of relevant articles and reports, and searched Clinicaltrials.gov to identify relevant ongoing trials (Appendix B).